How to Freeze Corn (With or Without Blanching)

 - Freezer-safe containers: Choose containers that can go straight from the freezer to the fridge, so you can easily thaw the sweet corn later.

-- Tongs: Makes removing the corn cobs from the pot of boiling water easier and safer (if you’re blanching the corn, that is).
+- Tongs: Makes removing the corn cobs from the pot of boiling water easier and safer.

-- Large mixing bowl: If blanching the corn, you’ll need a large heat-proof bowl handy for the ice bath.
+- Large mixing bowl: You’ll need a large heat-proof bowl handy for the ice bath.

-- Large pot: You’ll need a pot that’s large enough to fully submerge the whole corn cobs in water.
-You’ll only need a pot if you plan on blanching the corn before freezing it.
+- Large pot: Choose a pot that’s large enough to fully submerge the whole corn cobs in water.

 - Shuck the corn.
 Be sure to remove all the tiny corn silk fibers that you can.